How We Use AI and JTBD to Accelerate Portfolio Company Growth

 Without a unifying customer need, companies often lose focus as they scale—chasing trends, building features no one uses, or entering markets they're not equipped to serve.
 JTBD helps anchor decision-making so that every investment, hire, and initiative maps back to the customer's progress.

-Ready to Assess Growth Potential with Confidence?
+Ready to Accelerate Growth with Confidence?

 Case Study: How Target Used Our JTBD Platform to Drive Growth